Running Won't Help You Lose Weight?

 Replies

 Running absolutely factored into my weight loss.
 I have a hard time meeting my calorie goals without it.
 I'm usually a couple hundred over, which I can easily take care of with a jog.
-It's helped my stay in shape and not feel deprived.
+It's helped my stay in shape and not feel deprived.0

-Simply article
+Simply article0

 I think your interpretation of that article isn't quite accurate.
 It doesn't say running won't help you lose weight, which is the title of your post.